megaease/easemesh/README.md

 }
 ```

-**Note:**  that the PetClinic website should be routed by the  `/`  subpath, or it should use  `NGINX`'s replacing response content feature for correcting resource URL:
+> **ATTENTION:**  that the PetClinic website should be routed by the  `/`  subpath, or it should use  `NGINX`'s replacing response content feature for correcting resource URL:

 ```plain
 location /pet/ {